colemccarren/homebrew-channels-hls-server/README.md

 - Check your machine's local IP address.
 - Spin up the necessary Python and `ffmpeg` processes.
 - Serve a remote HLS (`.m3u8`) stream via your public IP address!

+To watch, open the URL in VLC or a web browser that supports HLS playback.

 ## Stopping the Server